 Phone: 1-919-645-4090Contact Form

-ASI Europe, as partner of the INACHUS FP7 Project, performed a forensic study of the Pyne Gould Building in order to validate the capabilities of the Applied Element Method (AEM) implemented in Extreme Loading ® for Structures (ELS) software to accurately model dynamic collapse behavior.
+ASI Europe, as partner of the INACHUS FP7 Project, performed a forensic engineering analysis on the progressive collapse of the Pyne Gould Building in order to validate the capabilities of the Applied Element Method (AEM) implemented in Extreme Loading ® for Structures (ELS) software to accurately model dynamic collapse behavior.
 3-D non-linear dynamic analysis was performed with a time-history records of the actual 2011 earthquake to most accurately predict the behavior of the structure during the collapse.

 ELS software allows the user to easily build the model with all reinforcement details, steel plate connections, steel jackets in columns, rebar overlap, down-pipe holes, and all the post-occupancy alterations like additional steel props and new openings.